-- Nonexempt radio station SEUs licensed to communities in Texas must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between April 1, 2021 and March 31, 2023, as well as during the previous two-year "segments" of their license terms. - Nonexempt radio station SEUs licensed to communities in Delaware, Indiana, Kentucky, Pennsylvania, and Tennessee must earn at least the required minimum number of Menu Option credits during the two year "segment" between April 1, 2020 and March 31, 2022, as well as during the previous two-year "segments" of their license terms.
+- Nonexempt radio station SEUs licensed to communities in Texas must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between April 1, 2021 and March 31, 2023, as well as during the previous two-year "segments" of their license terms. - Nonexempt radio station SEUs licensed to communities in Delaware, Indiana, Kentucky, Pennsylvania, and Tennessee must earn at least the required minimum number of Menu Option credits during the two year "segment" between April 1, 2022 and March 31, 2024, as well as during the previous two-year "segments" of their license terms.

-- Nonexempt television station SEUs licensed to communities in Delaware, Indiana, Kentucky, Pennsylvania, and Tennessee must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between April 1, 2021 and March 31, 2023, as well as during the previous two-year "segments" of their license term. - Nonexempt television station SEUs licensed to communities in Texas must earn at least the required minimum number of Menu Option credits during the two-year "segment" between April 1, 2020 and March 31, 2022, as well as during the previous two-year "segments" of their license term.
+- Nonexempt television station SEUs licensed to communities in Delaware, Indiana, Kentucky, Pennsylvania, and Tennessee must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between April 1, 2021 and March 31, 2023, as well as during the previous two-year "segments" of their license term. - Nonexempt television station SEUs licensed to communities in Texas must earn at least the required minimum number of Menu Option credits during the two-year "segment" between April 1, 2022 and March 31, 2024, as well as during the previous two-year "segments" of their license term.

-Additional Obligations for Stations Whose License Renewal Applications Are Due by April 1, 2022 (Radio Stations Licensed to Communities in Delaware and Pennsylvania, and Television Stations Licensed to Communities in Texas)
+Additional Obligations for Stations Whose License Renewal Applications Are Due by April 3, 2023 (Television Stations Licensed to Communities in Delaware and Pennsylvania)

-April 1, 2022 is the date by which radio stations in Delaware and Pennsylvania and television stations in Texas must file their license renewal applications.
+April 3, 2023 is the date by which television stations in Delaware and Pennsylvania must file their license renewal applications.
 In conjunction with that filing, these stations must submit Schedule 396 of FCC Form 2100.
 Nonexempt SEUs must include in their Schedule 396 filing their two most recent EEO Public File Reports and a narrative discussing their EEO Program over the past two years.